 How does hypnosis actually work?
 You know what?
 Explaining how and why it works is in the first few chapters of this book, and in most hypnosis books.
 It’s not a trick.
 Whether you are an expert or totally new to hypnosis, the power-of-suggestion works, and it works stronger and longer if the words are heard while you are in a trance.

 by Paul McKenna

 Not exactly.
-In a way, the “story” of preparing for a sham surgical procedure, I think it’s a ‘method’ to have your conscious mind be imaginging and focussing on one thing, while the subconcsious hears the simpler messages to lose weight.
+In a way, the “story” of preparing for a sham surgical procedure, I think it’s a ‘method’ to have your conscious mind be imagining and focusing on one thing, while the subconscious hears the simpler messages to lose weight.
 That’s classic hypnosis, enhanced by deep trance.
 As odd as it seems, this stuff DOES WORK.
 However, hypnotic trance suggestions don’t work forever.
 BUT when they are repeated day-after-day, or other recurrent long-term, it does work.

 OK, not the whole book.
 Most of it.
 And I did listen to the DVD that comes with the book.
 So that’s better than some other book reviews, am I right?